Accounts & Eligibility - Former Employees & Students

 If you return after your data is deleted

-If you regain eligibility after the date specified in OIT's email about changes to your Microsoft services, you should expect your previous IT services to have been fully deactivated and your data deleted.
+If you regain eligibility after the date specified in OIT's email about changes to your Microsoft services, you should expect your previous IT services to have been deactivated and your data deleted.

 For additional onboarding information, refer to the webpage for your new role: